pmunts/muntsos/README.md

     to 5.15.61, as with the Raspberry Pi 2/3/4.
 MuntsOS for the ARMv6 Raspberry Pi 1 is now in maintenance mode.
 I will keep supporting the Raspberry Pi 1 for as long as possible.
--   15 September 2022 -- Refreshed the MuntsOS Embedded Linux
-    development virtual machine appliance.
 -   16 September 2022 -- Added a new toolchain package,
     **`muntsos-common`**.
 It contains documentation files, example
     programs, and some **`make`** include files.
 With this new package, it will no longer be necessary to clone the MuntsOS Embedded Linux source code repository for developing application programs.
-    External dependencies are making it more difficult to install the MuntsOS Embedded Linux cross-toolchains on non-Debian Linux host computers, so the cross-toolchain tarballs have been removed from the repository.
+    Refreshed the virtual machine appliance
+    **`Debian11-MuntsOS-Dev.ova`**.
+Removed the cross-toolchain tarballs
+    from the repository.

 Quick Setup Instructions for the Impatient
 ------------------------------------------